jetyue04/Power_Outages_Impact/README.md

 DEMAND.LOSS.MW        0.59
 ```

-We can see that both cusotmers affected and demand loss (MW) have significant portion of data missing.
+We can see that both CUSTOMERS.AFFECTED and DEMAND.LOSS.MW have significant portion of data missing.
 As our missing analysis concluded...
 In this way, we are going to predict the outage duration for a given power outage, as this is associated with the severity of an outage.
 This will be a regression problem as we are attempting to predict the actual value of outage duration

 For our metric, we will use the
  value as it measures the correlation of our regression model.
 Although root mean squared error (